Austin Ekeler Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Matchup vs. Baltimore

-- Ekeler's 14.5 rushing yards per game in his two career matchups against the Ravens are 43.0 fewer yards than his over/under in Sunday's game.
+- Against the Ravens, Ekeler's 14.5 rushing yards per game over his two career matchups are 43.0 fewer than his over/under in Sunday's game.

 - Ekeler will go up against a Ravens squad that allows 93.2 rushing yards per game and is the NFL's seventh-ranked rush defense.

-- This season the Ravens are ranked 21st in the league in rushing touchdowns conceded (six).
+- This season the Ravens have conceded six rushing TDs.
+They are ranked 21st in the league in that category.

 Recent Performances

-- Last week against the Browns, Ekeler racked up 66 yards on 17 carries while scoring two touchdowns.
+- In last week's outing against the Browns, Ekeler carried the ball 17 times for 66 yards and scored two touchdowns.

 - He chipped in with five receptions for 53 yards and scored one touchdown in the passing game.

-- Ekeler has totaled 238 rushing yards on 43 carries (79.3 yards per game) with three touchdowns during his last three games.
+- Ekeler has 238 yards on 43 carries (79.3 ypg) with three rushing touchdowns over his last three games.

 Ekeler's Los Angeles Teammates